MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

     ```

     where,
-    - `{Microsoft Entra AD AppId}` is the app ID you created when you registered your app in Microsoft Entra ID.
+    - `{Microsoft Entra AppId}` is the app ID you created when you registered your app in Microsoft Entra ID.
 It's the GUID.
     - `subdomain.example.com` is the application ID URI that you registered when creating scope in Microsoft Entra ID.

 4. Update the app ID from Microsoft Entra ID in the **id** property.